BANGAUTOGLASS

 If the damage resulted from an at-fault accident involving another driver, their liability coverage may apply instead.
 And if the damage occurred in a collision where you were at fault, your own collision coverage would typically be the relevant coverage type.

 If you haven't started a claim yet, Bang AutoGlass can assist you with the process — explaining what documentation is typically needed and helping you understand what information to gather before contacting your insurer.
-We don't file the claim on your behalf, but we can help make sure you go into that conversation prepared.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 One important note: always check whether your policy requires you to use specific glass vendors.
 Some policies have network requirements, while others allow you to choose your own service provider.